kuroji-fusky/pacopanda-drawing-stats/README.md

 ![](https://img.shields.io/github/last-commit/skepfusky/pacopanda-drawing-stats)
 ![](https://img.shields.io/github/contributors/skepfusky/pacopanda-drawing-stats)

-__Paco Panda Drawing Stats__ is an open source data visualization project that collects drawings from a furry artist and illustrator Paco Panda.
+**Paco Panda Drawing Stats** is an open source data visualization project that collects drawings from a furry artist and illustrator Paco Panda.

 Made for simply out of curiousity - including its own REST and GraphQL APIs, and standalone libraries for JavaScript and Python.

-This project currently uses Next.js with Sass and Tailwind CSS, it previously uses Vue 3 and had to be rewritten entirely in React.

 ## Project structure

+This project is a monorepo; so it has nested directories to isolate Python and JS codebases separately.

 - `.github` - For GitHub automation stuff for updating npm packages, update drawing data, etc.
+- `packages`
-- `.vscode` - IDE configs
+  - `app` - The website
-- `app` - The website, written in Next.js + TypeScript, Sass, and Tailwind CSS
+  - `lib` - The Redis database and other configuration
+- `python`
+  - `gql` - The FastAPI GraphQL API
-- `scraper` - Web scrapers to sniff data from FurAffinity
+  - `scraper` - A web scraper to gather new date

 ## About this project